Recipe Nutrition Calculator

 Nutrition labels are allowed a margin of error (up to 20% in the US).
 Additionally, brands may round values, and generic database entries are averages across multiple products.
 Small differences of 5-10% between label and calculated values are normal and expected.

 Yes.
 Calculate your daily calorie target using a TDEE calculator, then build recipes that fit your budget.
-Knowing exact per-serving calories eliminates guesswork and makes it easier to maintain a consistent calorie deficit.
+Knowing estimated per-serving calories reduces guesswork and makes it easier to maintain a consistent calorie deficit.

 Set servings to match how many portions you actually eat.
 If you make a pot of chili and eat it over 4 meals, set servings to 4.
 For a single meal, set it to 1.
 The calculator divides total nutrition by your serving count to give per-portion values.

 Cooking changes the weight of food (water evaporates), not the total calories.
 However, adding oil, butter, or sauces during cooking adds calories that were not in the raw ingredients.
-Always account for cooking fats as separate ingredients in your recipe for accurate tracking.
+Always account for cooking fats as separate ingredients for better tracking.